luna404/HeRAMS-UserManual/UserGuide_en.md

 	</summary>

 The **Service Availability** page displays multiple pages per type of service.
 Each page displays:
--	A map to spot the distribution of the MoSDs providing the selected health service
+-	a map to spot the distribution of the MoSDs providing the selected health service;
--	Doughnut  charts to summarize
-	-	The level of service availability
-	-	The underlying causes of unavailability of the service
+-	doughnut charts to summarize the level of service availability as well as the underlying causes of unavailability of the service; and
--	A table displays the list of priority areas per service unavailability and the main reported underlying cause
+-	a table displays the list of priority areas per service unavailability and the main reported underlying cause.

 <p align="center">
 	<img src="media/images/HeRAMS_dashboard_service_availability.png" alt="Service Availability" height="300"></img>